stellargraph/stellargraph/demos/embeddings/README.md

 ## Representation Learning Examples

-This folder contains three [Jupyter](http://jupyter.org/) python notebooks demonstrating the use of unsupervised representation learning methods implemented in the `stellargraph` library for homogeneous and hetrogenous graphs with or without node features.
+This folder contains three [Jupyter](http://jupyter.org/) python notebooks demonstrating the use of unsupervised graph representation learning methods implemented in the `stellargraph` library for homogeneous and hetrogenous graphs with or without node features.
 The original works are referenced below.

 **Node2Vec** and **Metapath2Vec** notebooks demonstrate the combined use of `stellargraph` and `Gensim` [4] libraries for representation learning on homogeneous and heterogeneous graphs.
-**Unsupervised GraphSAGE** notebook demonstrates the use of the implementation  of the GraphSAGE method in the `Stellargraph` library for unsupervised learning of node embeddings of homogeneous graphs with node features.
+**Unsupervised GraphSAGE** notebook demonstrates the use of `Stellargraph` library's GraphSAGE implementation for unsupervised learning of node embeddings for homogeneous graphs with node features.

 The notebooks demonstrate the following algorithms.
 - `stellargraph-node2vec.ipynb` The **Node2Vec** algorithm [1] for representation learning on homogeneous graphs